snubwoody/folio/.changeset/fiery-camels-occur.md

 "@folio/desktop": patch
 ---

-Use bits-ui in DatePicker component
+feat(desktop): use bits-ui in DatePicker component